stanislavsa/smart-woocommerce-search/README.txt

 Yes — you can try all PRO features free for 14 days.
 Start your trial from the plugin settings page inside your WordPress dashboard.

 == Changelog ==

+= 3.0.6 =
+* Fixed: issue when user can't click on the founded results in the inline widget
+* Checked: WordPress 7.0 compatibility

 = 3.0.5 =
 * Fixed: issue when a few inline widgets present and a backdrop covers widgets so user can't click on the founded results